Art & Design

 Although we do not set independent learning tasks as a matter of routine at KS3, students are expected to keep a working journal for the KS4 and KS5 and vocational, performing arts courses.
 We also expect our students to invest in their drama work between lessons.
 This might involve research tasks, line learning or extra rehearsals.

 We regularly host workshops by companies such as Frantic Assembly and Kneehigh.
 Students at KS4 and 5 are taken to see a wide range of live theatre in Plymouth, Exeter, Bristol and London.
-We provide opportunities for students to be involved in extracurricular productions such as Les Miserables and Hair for the older students, and His Dark Materials for KS3 and the Addams Family.
+We provide opportunities for students to be involved in extra curricular productions such as Les Miserables and Billy Elliott for the older students, and His Dark Materials for KS3 and the Addams Family.

 Our students go on to pursue a wide range of careers in the arts including venue management, box office and as performers.
 Many of our students have been successful in auditioning for places at drama schools.
 As a department we have been recognised as having outstanding qualities in our teaching and learning.